Teradata/developer-resources/docs/FAQ.md

 ### What is a project?

 A project is a means to explore and analyze data from a Jupyter notebook.
-Each project has a Git repository for user authorization and storing project information.
+Each project has a Git repository.

 ### How do I use a project?